jebucaro/website-jonathanbucaro/content/blog/2025/personal-impressions-about-gpt-5/index.md

 {{< /callout >}}

-<span id="build-in-planning-and-self-reflection-for-complex-projects"></span>

-#### Build in planning and self-reflection for complex projects
+#### Build in planning for complex projects

-When you're building something from scratch, giving GPT-5 space to plan and validate its approach often leads to better architectural decisions.
+When building something from scratch, giving GPT-5 space to plan and validate leads to better architectural decisions:

 ```text
 <self_reflection>